Teenage gun dealers on Ar Rashid Street.

 Six months ago the stalls here were laden with fireworks, as the city saw euphoric celebrations marking the two-year anniversary of the revolution.
-Libyans were overflowing with optimism and enthusiastically talking of the progress their country had made since Muammar Gaddafi was deposed, captured, and killed.
+Libyans were overflowing with optimism and enthusiastically talking of the progress their country had made since Muammar Gaddafi was deposed, captured and killed.
 But since then progress has stalled and the euphoria has disappeared.
-Many of the locally organized militias that helped to oust Gaddafi refused to disarm, preferring to stay strapped and cast themselves in the role of "guardians of the revolution."
+Many of the locally organised militias that helped to oust Gaddafi refused to down tools, preferring to stay armed and cast themselves in the role of "guardians of the revolution".
 Broadly speaking, the country remains split in two.
 On one side are the relatively liberal federalists from the north-western city of Zintan and their pals from the oil-rich Eastern province of Cyrenaica.
 On the other are the strutting Spartans of the war-ravaged city of Misrata and their allies in the Muslim Brotherhood, who are currently trying and failing to lead a central Libyan government in Tripoli.

 No longer are the items for sale here as innocuous as fireworks.
-First came the tasers and the stun batons, then the handguns—now, one table even has pump-action shotguns on display.
-And no one seems too bothered when someone tests a weapon, shooting into the sky in the middle of a busy street that is just a five minute walk from the luxurious Corinthia hotel, where Prime Minister Ali Zeidan lives in his penthouse suit.
+First came the tasers and the stun batons, then the handguns – now, one table even has pump-action shotguns on display.
+And no one seems too bothered when someone tests a weapon, shooting into the sky in the middle of a busy street just five minutes' walk from the luxurious Corinthia hotel, where Prime Minister Ali Zeidan lives in his penthouse suit.

 A rocket protrudes from a modified car in Tripoli.

 I'm sat with a young Libyan named Moayad, drinking coffee in Tripoli's old town, the largest medina in the world.
-Until two years ago the city was the capital of Gaddafi's micromanaged state, but now Tripoli has been reduced to a plaything quarreled over by two provincial powerhouses, each of whom see themselves as the deserved victors of the war and all its spoils.
-"The city’s filling up with armed groups—some affiliated with Zintan, some affiliated with Misrata," Moayad tells me.
+Until two years ago the city was the capital of Gaddafi's micro-managed state, but now Tripoli has been reduced to a plaything quarrelled over by two provincial powerhouses, each of whom see themselves as the deserved victors of the war and all its spoils.
+"The city’s filling up with armed groups – some affiliated with Zintan, some affiliated with Misrata," Moayad tells me.
 "They’re coming from all over the country.
-It’s a matter of time until there are clashes in the center of the city."
+It’s a matter of time until there are clashes in the centre of the city."

 Among the victims of the recent turmoil have been journalists, with three coming under attack in the space of less than a week.
-TV presenter Ezzedine Kossad was killed in a drive-by shooting after he left a mosque in Benghazi on the August 9; again, no one's quite sure who's responsible for the killing.
+TV presenter Ezzedine Kossad was killed in a drive-by shooting after he left a mosque in Benghazi on the 9th of August (again, no one's quite sure who's responsible for the killing).

 The pressure on traditional media to filter the information they're disseminating to the Libyan public has allowed social networks and hearsay to fill the news gap.
-It's seen as such a problem in the country that the prime minister’s office even launched a Twitter campaign to try to damp down speculation, built around the hashtag #Libyarumorcontrol.
+It's seen as such a problem in the country that the Prime Minister’s office even launched a Twitter campaign to try to damp down speculation, built around the hashtag #Libyarumourcontrol.

-But still, wild rumors persist, spreading rapidly.
-Every day there are new rumors about the US drones that are constantly buzzing over Benghazi, about rogue explosions in Tripoli, and about the role of different celebrities and politicians in the death of the American ambassador.
+But still, wild rumours persist, spreading rapidly.
+Every day there are new rumours about the US drones that are constantly buzzing over Benghazi, about rogue explosions in Tripoli and about the role of different celebrities and politicians in the death of the American ambassador.
 (One theory claimed that Mohammed Morsi was behind the embassy attack.)

-Frustrated former oil minister Ali Tarhuni has launched a "Save Libya" campaign, calling for drastic structural reform to parliament and warning that the country is fast becoming a "failed state."
+Frustrated former oil minister Ali Tarhuni has launched a campaign to "Save Libya", calling for drastic structural reform to parliament and warning that the country is fast becoming a "failed state".
 But he says his campaign has been met with apathy by a congress that is confident it will see its life extended in February, the month it was supposed to be succeeded by a new parliament elected under a new constitution.

 "Can you imagine England if there were this many guns, and there was this much poverty?" says one European businessman who has invested in the country.
 "It would be a bloodbath.
 You wouldn’t be able to walk the streets.
 Really, the restraint shown so far by the Libyan people and the goodwill is admirable."